Connect with others who understand.

 Age

 NSCLC is most commonly diagnosed in older adults.
 The average age of diagnosis is 70.
-Younger people (under 40) tend to have a poorer prognosis, although early intervention may improve outcomes.
+People under 40 or older than 75 tend to have a poorer prognosis, although early intervention may improve outcomes.

 Overall Health

-Overall health plays a significant role in NSCLC prognosis.
-People who maintain good nutrition, exercise, and have fewer health conditions tend to live longer and have a higher likelihood of achieving remission (reduction or disappearance of cancer signs and symptoms).
+Overall health and lifestyle play a significant role in NSCLC prognosis.
+People who maintain good nutrition, exercise, and have fewer health conditions tend to live longer and have a higher likelihood of achieving remission (few or no signs and symptoms of cancer).
 High levels of inflammation throughout the body can indicate poor health.
 Recent research suggests that cancers can produce localized inflammation that helps keep them from being attacked by the immune system.

 One oncology study showed that people with high levels of inflammation at diagnosis had a worse prognosis than those who had normal levels of inflammation.
 People with high levels of inflammation often have other complications, such as malnutrition or chronic diseases that negatively affect prognosis.

-Unintentional or unexplained weight loss is another poor prognostic factor.
+Unintentional or unexplained weight loss is another poor prognostic factor, particularly for people whose cancers can’t be treated with surgery.

-The good news is that some lifestyle changes can improve prognosis even after an NSCLC diagnosis.
-For example, quitting smoking can enhance overall health, improve well-being, and increase the ability to tolerate treatments like chemotherapy.
+The good news is that quitting smoking can improve prognosis even after an NSCLC diagnosis.
+For example, quitting smoking can significantly improve lung and heart health, improve overall well-being, and increase the ability to tolerate side effects of treatments like chemotherapy.

-Cancer cells can alter their markers to hide from the immune system, leading to a worse prognosis.
+Cancer cells can alter themselves to hide from the immune system, leading to a worse prognosis.
 Tumors that are recognized by the immune system generally have better outcomes.
-Some therapies focus on activating immune cells to detect and destroy cancer cells.
+Immunotherapy drugs known as checkpoint inhibitors work by activating immune cells to detect and destroy cancer cells.

 Family History

 People with family members who’ve been diagnosed with lung cancers may have a higher risk of developing NSCLC.
-A family history of lung cancers is linked with a decrease in the average age of diagnosis and an increase in the risk of advanced non-small cell lung cancer at diagnosis.
+A family history of lung cancers is linked with a lower age of diagnosis and an increase in the risk of advanced non-small cell lung cancer at diagnosis.
 This tends to affect women more than men, according to a study in the journal Thoracic Cancer.

 Comorbidities